leanprover-community/blog/posts/month-in-mathlib-nov-2021.md

   - [PR #10328](https://github.com/leanprover-community/mathlib/pull/10328) `Sheaf_to_presheaf` creates limits
   - [PR #10334](https://github.com/leanprover-community/mathlib/pull/10334) `Sheaf J D` has colimits.
   - [PR #10401](https://github.com/leanprover-community/mathlib/pull/10401) `SheafedSpace` has colimits
-  An important corollary is that the category of sheaves with values in a suitable concrete abelian category is itself an abelian category.
+  A corollary is that the category of sheaves with values in a suitable concrete abelian category is itself an abelian category.
   This has been formalised for LTE, and should appear in mathlib in the near future.